delgemoon/id_generator/README.md

 * 0: Buy
 * 1: Sell
 2. the next 13 bytes: The timestamp in miliseconds.
-3. The next 5 bytes: The exchange id accourding to the exchange code file
+3. The next 5 bytes: The exchange id according to the exchange code file
 4. The next 3 bytes: the server id
 5. The next 2 bytes: The data center id
 6. The last 6 bytes: The incremental in a day.